-The SASES has 30 specially trained air search observer volunteers trained across the state to assist 'Australian Search & Rescue' (AusSAR) and SA Police in undertaking searches for missing people over land and water.
+The State Emergency Service (SASES) has 30 specially trained air search observer volunteers trained across the state to assist 'Australian Search & Rescue' (AusSAR) and SA Police in undertaking searches for missing people over land and water.
 These volunteers are drawn from units which can respond to Adelaide airport within 30 minutes.

 Air observing is a very demanding task both mentally and physically, requiring intense concentration over extended periods of time.
 Other tasking's that these teams are called in to assist with include Emergency Position Indicator Radio Beacon or Personal Locator Beacon activation's, and shark spotter beach patrols.